Jonathan B. Wright

-Jonathan Bradford Wright (born December 13, 1986) is an American actor who is best known for his performance as Hänschen in the Tony Award-winning Broadway musical Spring Awakening.
+Jonathan Bradford Wright (born December 13, 1986) is an American actor who is best known for his performance as Hanschen in the Tony Award-winning Broadway musical Spring Awakening.

 Life and career

 Wright began acting at the age of 14 at the Creative And Performing Arts magnet program (CAPA) located at Winston Churchill High School in Livonia, Michigan.
 While at CAPA, Wright was cast in several productions, including: